elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >
 > This command disables the service in all runlevels.

-Let&#8217;s make sure the service is started and is setup to be automatically started:
+Let's make sure the service is started and is setup to be automatically started:

     [root@rhel1 ~]# service crond status
     crond (pid  1175) is running...